CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 #### Flat rate per item

-This option can be set if you want to specify a shipping cost for **each item, no matter how many are included in an order**.<br/>
+This option can be set if you want to specify a shipping cost for **each item, no matter how many are included in an order**.
 For example, if you charge $1 for each item in the order (that is, if a customer orders ten books, the shipping charge is $10) set it to '1'.

 ```